The Mission: Select and Deliver a Clear Pipeline Right of Way

 An often overlooked aspect of right of way clearance is security and maintenance of the property in the period of time between acquisition and construction.
 Securing the property until demolition can occur is often required for public safety and can be an unforeseen cost.
 Maintenance of the property to meet the municipality’s ordinances is often required.
 This can add an additional burden to the owner’s maintenance personnel if not properly planned for.
 Additional requirements as part of issuing the demolition permit for a structure may include conducting a tree survey of the site and pest/rodent abatement.

 Proper implementation of environmental due diligence during a pipeline project reduces risk for both the owner and the contractor by eliminating unforeseen construction delays and ensuring timely permit applications and design and construction are in compliance with permit requirements.
 Maintaining the environmental personnel through design and construction is critical to success.
-Whether the issue is hydrocarbons, asbestos, historical preservation, or demolition, Halff has the experts to assist you.
-If Halff can assist your team with a water utility issue, please call Greg Kuhn, PE, Vice President, at (214) 346-6252.
+Whether the issue is hydrocarbons, asbestos, historical preservation or demolition, Halff has the experts to assist you.
+If Halff can assist your team with a water utility issue, please call Executive Vice President Jessica Baker, PE, CFM, PMP, at (214) 217-6692.